Russell-Newton/MultiTouch/README.md

 ---

-Gesture recognition starts with two base gestures: stroke and drag.
-Any other gestures can be recognized by composing these two gestures and other composite gestures.
+Gesture recognition starts with a base gesture: stroke.
+Any other gestures can be recognized by composing and performing additional processing on strokes and other composite gestures.

 #### Stroke

-This section to be filled in later.

-#### Drag

 This section to be filled in later.